aws-samples/aws-hpc-tutorials/content/03-hpc-aws-parallelcluster-workshop/03-initialize-pc.md

 ```

-4. Find the AZ where the required instances are available
+4. Find the Availability Zone where the EC2 instances are available

 ```bash